seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-3.md

 ### Task 3: Review default monitoring settings of Azure Resources

-In this task, you will review default monitoring settings of Azure virtual machines
+In this task, you will review default monitoring settings of Azure virtual machine.

+#### Pre-requisites for this task

+Completed Exercise 1 & Exercise 2 & Exercise 3 - Task 1 & Task 2

 #### Steps: